gmboowa/rMAP-2.0/README.md

 ## Docker Desktop configuration for rMAP-2.0

 > Recommended settings for running rMAP-2.0 smoothly on Docker Desktop.
-> If you prefer, move this section into `docs/docker_desktop.md` and keep a short pointer here.
+> If you prefer, move this section into `docs/docker_desktop.md` & keep a short pointer here.

 **Docker Desktop → Settings → Resources → Advanced**
 1. **Memory:** set to **12–24 GB** (more if you can)